-Arteriovenous malformations (AVMs) are abnormal connections among arteries and veins in the circulatory system or collections of blood vessels in the brain.
-These malformations are more likely to bleed than normal blood vessels.
-They vary in size and can be found in different areas of the brain.
-While AVMs can occur anywhere in the body, they are most problematic when they occur in the brain because of the risk of bleeding.
+AVMs are more likely to bleed than normal blood vessels.
+They vary in size and can appear in different areas of the brain.
+While AVMs can appear anywhere in the body, they do the most damage in the brain because of the risk of bleeding.

 Most people are not aware they have an AVM.
 The most common symptoms of an AVM are seizures and persistent headaches.
-When an AVM ruptures, a severe headache usually follows.
+When an AVM bursts, the burst can cause a severe headache.

 Typical symptoms of an AVM are: